techidaily/site-screen-mirror/source/_posts/3-methods-to-mirror-realme-12-proplus-5g-to-roku-drfone-by-drfone-android.md

 Back from vacation and want your family members or friends to see your pictures and videos?
 Instead of showing these pics on a small android screen, it would be more mesmerizing if you showed them on a big Roku screen.
 But the question arises, is it possible to mirror Realme 12 Pro+ 5G to Roku?
 Yes, you can!
 With technology evolving, there are now many ways that allow individuals to effortlessly mirror Realme 12 Pro+ 5G to Roku and share whatever is going on a small android screen on a big Roku screen.
 Just imagine playing counter-strike on a big TV screen.

-## 3 Methods to Mirror Realme 12 Pro+ 5G to Roku

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/dKjioJQaUh8?si=Ls_AeuvGsSyL5ny2" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/2En1CHbiYwA?si=jZKzTr9EIT2ShjGK" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## 3 Methods to Mirror Realme 12 Pro+ 5G to Roku

 ### Method 1 Use Android Mirroring Feature to Mirror